Hampshire: The Jutes

 They initially settled Hampshire under Visigothic authority sometime after 476 AD, forming several distinct folklands organized around a central geographical feature.
 Various place-names identify locations as Jutish, including Bishopstoke (Ytingstoc), the River Itchen (Ytene) and the Meon Valley (Ytedene).
 There in fact appear to be at least two Jutish folklands in Hampshire: one established along the River Itchen and one along the River Meon.
 Evidence of an early Germanic settlement has been found at Clausentum, dated to the fifth century and likely the Visigothic center of power in the area, either independently or in conjunction with powerful Romano-British trading ports.
-Nevertheless, Visigothic authority waned after 517 A.D and the settlements were gradually encroached upon by South Saxons.
+Nevertheless, Visigothic authority waned after 517 CE and the settlements were gradually encroached upon by South Saxons.

 The Saxons

 The West Saxons moved south in the late seventh century and incorporated Hampshire into their kingdom.
 (Note: Ytene is the genitive plural of Yte meaning "Jute", i.e. "of the Jutes".
 Florence of Worcester talks about how William Rufus was slain in the New Forest and that in the English tongue (Nova Foresta que lingua Anglorum) the term for the New Forest was Ytene.)
 Around this period, the administrative region of "Hampshire" seems to appear - the name is attested as Hamwic and "Hamtunscir" in 755 AD - and suggests that control over the Solent was the motivating factor for establishment of the settlement.

 Wessex, with its capital at Winchester, gradually expanded westwards into Brythonic Dorset and Somerset.
-A statue in Winchester celebrates the powerful King Alfred, who repulsed the Vikings and stabilised the region in the 9th century.
+A statue in Winchester celebrates the powerful King Alfred the Great, who repulsed the Vikings and stabilised the region in the 9th century.
 A scholar as well as a soldier, the Anglo-Saxon Chronicle, a powerful tool in the development of the English identity, was commissioned in his reign.
 King Alfred proclaimed himself "King of England" in 886 AD; but Athelstan of Wessex did not officially control the whole of England until 927 AD.